Halden Virtual Reality Centre

 For usability studies and formal experiments, we typically use similar techniques to those applied in HAMMLAB.
 These include human and system performance measures.
 We measure for instance mental workload, task complexity, sense of presence, social presence, spatial presence, and usability.
 Most studies are comparative or explorative in nature with a focus on the teamwork aspects.

 The lab is located in a purpose-built room with raised computer floor.
 There is 100 square metres of floor space (9m x 11m).
 An 8m by 8m area of the lab supports room-scale location tracking for immersive VR.
 Approximately 6m x 6m of the space supports wireless tracking of three simultaneous users.
 Wearing HTC VIVE PRO VR headsets, they that can collaborate in a shared virtual environment while also occupying a shared physical space.
 Two of our VR headsets have eye-tracking installed – HTC VIVE PRO EYE and a Varjo VR-2 PRO high-resolution headset.
+We also have seven sets of Oculus Quest, for use either in the lab our out in the field.

 We mostly use Android and iOS tablets for augmented reality work.
 For wearable AR concepts, we use Microsoft Hololens and have a ODG R7 headset.